hussleverse/hussleverse/README.md

 - 👋 Hi, I’m Filip.
-- 👀 I’m interested in coding, bike riding, running & coffee drinking. :)
+- 👀 I’m interested in programming, technology & networking.
+I love biking, running & coffee.
-- 🌱 I’m currently learning backend parts of web development to complete my knowledge about building high quality web structures.
+- 🌱 Currently in the process of learning backend sturctures & parts of web development.
+On the path of building full-stack high quality web structures.
-- 💞️ I’m looking to collaborate on interesting web apps/systems.
-Really love the idea behind Web3.0.
+- 💞️ I’m looking for collaboration on interesting web apps/systems & networking.
 <!--- - 📫 How to reach me? filip@hussleverse.dev --->

 <!---